 - reconstruction and tendon interposition of the basal joint, would continue to count as only one case. - 10.
 Providing "outcome" information is essential.
 A complications menu appears when "Adverse Events" is selected.
 Not all cases "heal without complications."
 Examples include "necrosis of tip of flap" or "normal sensation returned, but index finger stiff after tendon repair."
 Complications are displayed on the case list only as a Minor, Moderate or Major Adverse Events.
 Narrative statements can also be included in the Adverse Events text box.
-The outcome categories are: - No Adverse Events: No complication or complication so trivial that no intervention is required. - #2 Outcome Unknown: This includes patients lost to follow-up and is displayed that way on the case list. - #3 Adverse Events: Check all that apply including delayed healing, infection, unplanned consultation with another specialist, adverse event such as DVT, MI, PE, or Flap loss or unplanned re-operation.
+The outcome categories are: - No Adverse Events: No complication or complication so trivial that no intervention is required. - #3 Adverse Events: Check all that apply including delayed healing, infection, unplanned consultation with another specialist, adverse event such as DVT, MI, PE, or Flap loss or unplanned re-operation.
 A short description of the adverse event is required in the text box provided. - 11.
 Complete the Mortality within 30 days of the procedure box.
 This is a required field and is displayed on the case list.